 If you’re approaching businesses whose products or services you personally use, suggest adding a little social proof alongside the ad in your newsletter.
 This popular marketing psychology hack will help the ads perform better.
 Which increases your chances of getting that sponsorship.

-Here’s an example from our Harry Dry and his Marketing Examples newsletter:
+Here’s an example from our customer Harry Dry and his Marketing Examples newsletter:

 As you run more and more sponsored newsletters, ask advertisers for campaign performance stats.
 Your pitch will be even more persuasive if you can demonstrate how advertising in your newsletter has delivered a ROI to other advertisers.